mr-eshua/zowe-cli-zos-restart-jobs-plugin/README.md

 ### Implementation details

-Since z/OSMF REST API has no special requests to execute a job restart, other REST API functionality is re-used in order to offer a soft of emulation of job restart capabilities.
+Since z/OSMF REST API has no special requests to execute a job restart, other REST API functionality is re-used in order to offer a sort of emulation of job restart capabilities.

 The steps are: